-You can now test applications that involve uploading files by training journeys that capture this action, exactly as an end user would do.
+You can now test applications that involve uploading files by training tests that capture this action, exactly as an end user would do.

 File Upload training must be done outside of InCognito mode